narenh/CanopyPlus-Setup/README.md

 - Login with the same Plex account that you use to sign in on your Apple TV.
 This is required for deeplinking to function.
 - Supports standard accounts and managed Home users, along with PIN enforcement.

+## Seerr Integration
+- Canopy+ supports one-click Seerr authentication.
+- Enter your Seerr host and click connect.
+This will allow users to make requests for movies and TV seasons in Seerr.

+### Prowlarr Integration
+**You MUST reconfigure Prowlarr when updating to version 1.2**
+- Canopy+ supports Prowlarr with an API key.
+- Some users may wish to set up multiple download clients in Prowlarr, configured to download to different folders.
+If you'd like to set up ephemerality, you could configure one to delete downloads after a time interval or a disk quota, and enter than download client ID in the "Streaming" section of Prowlarr settings in Canopy+
+- You could then also specify a permanent download client to enable "Add to Library"
+- Both buttons work exactly the same way, so it's up to you which you'd like to configure/use!
+- Here's my personal setup:
+    - My home: Have both "Streaming" and "Add to Library" configured. **This disables Seerr for movies** (would be redundant).
+    - Family home: Have "Streaming" enabled.
+Family members must request in Seerr to save things permanently to my library.
+    - Close friends: No Prowlarr access.
+They must request all content.

 ### External Player Integration
 - Home Assistant (HASS) HIGHLY recommended.
 This will allow you to tweak things based on your own setup.